High Trek Adventures and Ziplines – Fun Day Out!

 These passes give you access to the Ropes Course, Mini-Golf, and Laser Tag all season long with no limitations.
 Season Pass holders can visit as many times as they like and do all three activities throughout the year.
 They also get 20% off on companion tickets for the guests that they bring and 10% off merchandise and food & beverages from the HT Store.

 Climbing Vouchers –

-You buy these by the hour, and they start at $35 for a one hour ticket.
+You buy these by the hour.
 You can save 10% off of that by purchasing at least 5 days in advance here.
-If you will be bringing kids 4 and up, that will only want to enjoy the Cadets Course (smaller course for kids), you can get them a pass for $22.
+If you will be bringing kids 4 and up, that will only want to enjoy the Cadets Course (smaller course for kids), you can get those passes for less.

 Day Passes –

 Adventure Day Passes are coming this year: Similar to the season passes, the adventure day passes include 2 hours on the Ropes Course, unlimited Mini-Golf, and unlimited Laser Tag on one day of your choosing.
-These passes provide the best value at $60 for a day full of fun.
+These passes provide the best value.

 Deal Sites –